seek-oss/sku/.changeset/tough-terms-double.md

 Remove support for the `--tenant` CLI argument

+**BREAKING CHANGE**:

+Support for the `--tenant` CLI argument has been removed.
 This is an old argument that has been unused within `sku` for a long time.
-There is no existing consumer usage of this argument, so it has been removed.
+There is currently no consumer usage of this argument, so there should be no changes required.